Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 * Compatible with Lightstreamer .NET Standard Client Library version 6.
 * For Lightstreamer Server version 7.3.2 or newer.
 Ensure that .NET Standard Client API is supported by Lightstreamer Server license configuration.
+* For instructions compatible with .NET Standard Client library version 5.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-basic2-client-unity/tree/for_client_5.x).